The Earned Income Credit rules, explained

 Overview of the rules for the earned income credit (EIC)

 The EIC is a refundable tax credit.
-That means if the credit amount is more than a taxpayer owes in taxes, the taxpayer will get the rest as a refund.
+This means if the credit amount is more than the taxpayer owes in taxes, the taxpayer will get the rest as a refund.

-The rules for qualifying for the credit are extensive and can be confusing, which may help explain why only four out of five of eligible taxpayers are claiming it.
-This article covers the rules to qualify for the EIC; however, as is usually true in the tax code, there are exceptions and details in nearly each rule that can make or break a taxpayer’s eligibility.
+The rules for qualifying for the credit are extensive and are easily confusing, which may help explain why only four out of five of eligible taxpayers claim it.
+There are as many as 13 rules to qualify for the EIC.
+And as is usually true in the tax code, there are even more exceptions and details in most rules that can make or break a taxpayer’s eligibility.

-To qualify, everyone must meet the eight general eligibility requirements
+To qualify, everyone must meet eight general eligibility rules

 Rule 1: Taxpayers’ adjusted gross income (AGI) and earned income must each be less than the limit.

-Taxpayers can qualify for the EIC only if their AGI and their earned income are each below a certain limit based on the taxpayer’s family size, filing status, and the tax year.
+Taxpayers can qualify for the EIC only if their AGI and their earned income are each below a certain limit.
+The limit changes based on the taxpayer’s family size, filing status, and the tax year.
 “Earned income” generally includes income from work performed, farm income, and certain disability payments.

 Dollar limits on AGI and earned income to qualify for the EIC

 For 2020 returns, the taxpayer’s earned income and AGI must each be less than these limits:

 Single, Head of Household, or Qualifying Widow(er)